 When switched on, the TeleTalk would be in listen mode on the private circuit.
 If the 'Post Display Plotter' (PDP) in Group HQ spoke the message would be heard at all the posts in the cluster.
 To speak back, a switch was depressed, and the observer spoke towards the loud speaker grill, the other posts in the cluster would hear the reply to Group.
 To initiate a message to Group, the observer would press the 'CALL' button to attract the PDP's attention.
 As the arrangement is very similar to an intercom, the posts within one cluster could talk amongst themselves without involving Group.

-If the 'TeleTalk' landline link back to Group was severed but the local landlines to the other posts in the cluster were still working, the master post would collect the readings and messages from the cluster's posts and radio them through to the PDP in Group HQ.
-Not all Groups had first generation radios, Belfast No.31 didn't have their's until the second generation came along.
+If the TeleTalk landline link back to Group was severed, but the local landlines to the other posts in the cluster were still working, the master post would collect the readings and messages from the cluster's posts, then radio them through to the PDP in Group HQ.
+Not all Groups had first generation radios, Belfast No.31 didn't have their radios until the second generation came along.

-In common with all Warning Points, the ROC Nuclear Monitoring Post had a Carrier Receiver allowing them to receive the National Attack Warning, Fallout Warning and All Clear allowing them to warn the local population.
+In common with all warning points, the ROC Nuclear Monitoring Post had a carrier receiver allowing them to receive the National Attack Warning Red, Fallout Warning and All Clear, allowing them to warn the local population.

 Public Warning Functions

-The training kit consists of a training maroon using bulbs to indicate the firing of each tube and a dummy maroon made to look as closely as possible like the real thing with the same packaging, but marked 'Dummy'.
-The kit also includes the same instruction card as the genuine maroon.
-The instruction card is reproduced in the gallery.
+The training kit consists of a training maroon using bulbs to indicate the firing of each tube.
+To enable personnel to familiarise themselves with a real device, the kit also contains a dummy maroon made to look as closely as possible to the real thing, coming inside the same packaging as a live device, but marked 'Dummy'.
+The kit also includes the same instruction card as the genuine maroon, a copy is reproduced in the gallery.